prometheus/jmx_exporter/docs/README.md

 This will serve the docs on [http://localhost:1313](http://localhost:1313).

-Deploy to Github Pages
+Deploy to GitHub Pages
 ----------------------

-Changes to the `main` branch will be deployed automatically with Github actions.
+Changes to the `main` branch will be deployed automatically with GitHub actions.

 Update Geekdocs
 ---------------

 The docs use the [Geekdocs](https://geekdocs.de/) theme.
-The theme is checked in to Github in the `./docs/themes/hugo-geekdoc/` folder.
+The theme is checked in to GitHub in the `./docs/themes/hugo-geekdoc/` folder.
 To update [Geekdocs](https://geekdocs.de/), remove the current folder and create a new one with the latest [release](https://github.com/thegeeklab/hugo-geekdoc/releases).
 There are no local modifications in `./docs/themes/hugo-geekdoc/`.

 Notes
 -----